Skip to content

 };

-test_and_set and clear are the two core operations of atomic_flag—the former atomically sets the flag to true and returns the old value, while the latter atomically sets the flag to false.
-This version is semantically completely equivalent to the atomic<bool> version, but guarantees lock-free behavior.
+test_and_set and clear are the two core operations of atomic_flag—the former atomically sets the flag to true and returns the old value, the latter atomically sets the flag to false.
+This version is semantically equivalent to the atomic<bool> version but guarantees lock-free behavior.

 Decision Guide for Pattern Selection

-Having learned about so many patterns, how do we choose when actually coding?
-We can make decisions based on the characteristics of the critical section.
+With so many patterns understood, how do we choose when coding?
+We can decide based on the characteristics of the critical section.

-If the critical section is just a simple variable read or update—such as a counter, a flag, or a maximum value—directly using std::atomic RMW operations (fetch_add, CAS, etc.) is sufficient.
+If the critical section is just a simple variable read or update—like a counter, a flag, or a max value—direct std::atomic RMW operations (fetch_add, CAS, etc.) are sufficient.
 No mutex or spinlock is needed.
-This is the lightest choice and offers the best performance.
-The choice of memory order depends on whether synchronization with other variables is needed: if not, relaxed is fine; if yes, use acquire/release.
+This is the lightest choice with the best performance.
+The choice of memory order depends on whether synchronization with other variables is needed: if not, relaxed is fine; if so, use acquire/release.

-If the critical section involves coordinated modifications to multiple variables—such as inserting an element into a map while updating a counter—then std::atomic is no longer enough (unless you can pack multiple variables into a single struct updated via CAS), and you should honestly use a std::mutex.
-Although a mutex has context switch overhead, it guarantees correctness, and the overhead is very low when contention is low (Linux's futex completes entirely in user space when uncontended).
+If the critical section involves coordinated modification of multiple variables—like inserting an element into a map while updating a counter—std::atomic is not enough (unless you can pack multiple variables into a struct updated via CAS), so honestly use a std::mutex.
+Mutexes have context switch overhead, but they guarantee correctness, and overhead is low when contention is low (Linux's futex completes entirely in user space when uncontended).

-If reads vastly outnumber writes, and the data is trivially copyable—SeqLock is a good choice.
-It keeps readers completely lock-free, at the cost of only occasional retries.
+If read frequency is far higher than write frequency, and the data is trivially copyable—SeqLock is a good choice.
+It keeps readers completely lock-free, at the cost of occasional retries.
 The Linux kernel uses it in many high-frequency read scenarios.

-If you need lazy initialization or a "check-lock-recheck" pattern—DCLP has been correct since C++11.
-But if it is just a singleton, prefer Meyers' Singleton (static local variable), as it is simpler and less error-prone.
+If lazy initialization or "check-lock-recheck" patterns are needed—DCLP is correct in the C++11 memory model.
+But if it's just a singleton, prioritize Meyers' Singleton (static local variable), as it is simpler and less error-prone.

-If you need to wait for a condition to be met—use std::atomic::wait/notify instead of busy-waiting or condition_variable.
-It uses futex on Linux, its latency is an order of magnitude lower than condition_variable, and it does not require an additional mutex.
+If waiting for a condition is required—use std::atomic::wait/notify instead of busy-waiting or condition_variable.
+It uses futex on Linux, has latency an order of magnitude lower than condition_variable, and requires no extra mutex.

 Summary

-In this chapter, we applied all the tools learned in ch03—the std::atomic operation set, memory orders, fences, wait/notify, and atomic_ref—comprehensively across seven classic concurrency patterns.
+In this article, we applied all the tools learned in ch03—std::atomic operation sets, memory orders, fences, wait/notify, and atomic_ref—to seven classic concurrency patterns.

-SeqLock uses the parity of a sequence number to allow readers to lock-free detect write interference, suited for "many reads, few writes, trivially copyable data" scenarios.
-Double-Checked Locking finally has a correct, portable implementation under the C++11 memory model—the core is the acquire load and release store of std::atomic<T*>.
-The reference counting pattern demonstrates the combination of fetch_add with relaxed and fetch_sub with acq_rel—the former only cares about atomicity, while the latter also guarantees visibility at destruction time.
+SeqLock allows readers to detect writer interference lock-free via sequence parity, suitable for "many reads, few writes, trivially copyable data" scenarios.
+Double-Checked Locking finally has a correct, portable implementation in the C++11 memory model—the core is the acquire load and release store of std::atomic<T*>.
+The reference counting pattern demonstrates the combination of fetch_add for relaxed and fetch_sub for acq_rel—the former cares only about atomicity, the latter ensures visibility at destruction.
 The publish-subscribe flag separates relaxed count statistics from strict synchronization notifications—each gets what it needs without dragging the other down.
-Lock-free max/min tracking uses a CAS loop to implement a lock-free "compare and update."
-The stop flag is the simplest atomic pattern, but combined with wait/notify, it can also achieve low-latency stop signals.
-The spinlock is a classic teaching example, but should be used cautiously in production environments.
+Lock-free min/max tracking uses a CAS loop to implement lock-free "compare-and-update."
+The stop flag is the simplest atomic pattern, but combined with wait/notify it can also achieve low-latency stop signals.
+The spinlock is a classic teaching tool but should be used cautiously in production.

-These patterns are not isolated—they are often used in combination.
+These patterns are not isolated—they are often combined.
 A SeqLock might use a spinlock internally to protect writers; a DCLP uses an acquire-release synchronization pair internally; the destruction of a reference-counted pointer might trigger a publish-subscribe notification.
 Understanding the core idea of each pattern and flexibly combining them in specific scenarios is the real goal.

-In the next chapter, we leave the atomic world of ch03 and move on to a new topic.
-But before that, we recommend completing the exercises in this chapter—especially the implementations of SeqLock and DCLP, as they are high-frequency interview topics and the litmus test for whether you truly understand memory orders.
+The next article leaves the atomic world of ch03 and enters a new topic.
+But before that, I suggest doing the exercises in this article—especially the implementations of SeqLock and DCLP, as they are high-frequency topics in interviews and the touchstone for testing whether you truly understand memory ordering.

 Exercises

-Based on the SeqLock class above, write a complete program: one writer thread updates a struct containing three double fields at 10 ms intervals, and four reader threads each read and print the data at 1 ms intervals.
-After running for a while, observe whether the readers always obtain consistent data (the values of all three fields come from the same write).
-If the data is inconsistent (for example, the temperature is from the 5th write but the humidity is from the 6th), check whether your read_begin / read_validate are used correctly.
+Based on the SeqLock class above, write a complete program: one writer thread updates a struct containing three double fields at 10ms intervals, and four reader threads read and print data at 1ms intervals.
+Run for a while and observe if readers always obtain consistent data (values of three fields come from the same write).
+If data appears inconsistent (e.g., temperature is from the 5th write but humidity is from the 6th), check if your read_begin / read_validate are used correctly.

 1. Use the classic DCLP structure of std::atomic<ConfigManager*> + std::mutex

-2. Correctly use memory_order_acquire and memory_order_release in instance()
+2. Use memory_order_acquire and memory_order_release correctly in instance()

-3. Write a multithreaded test: 8 threads simultaneously call ConfigManager::instance(), verifying that all threads receive the same instance
+3. Write a multi-threaded test: 8 threads call ConfigManager::instance() simultaneously, verifying that all threads get the same instance

-Extra challenge: compare the performance difference between your DCLP implementation and a Meyers' Singleton (static local variable) implementation.
-Use std::chrono to measure the time taken by both implementations under 1 million instance() calls.
+Extra Challenge: Compare the performance of your DCLP implementation with Meyers' Singleton (static local variable).
+Use std::chrono to measure the time taken for 1 million instance() calls in both implementations.

 Exercise 3: Lock-Free Minimum Tracker

-Implement a MinTracker class that uses a CAS loop to track a minimum value of double type.
-Then use 4 threads to each generate random numbers and call update(), and finally verify that get() indeed returns the minimum value among all numbers generated by the threads.
+Implement a MinTracker class that tracks a minimum value of double type using a CAS loop.
+Then use 4 threads to generate random numbers and call update(), finally verifying that get() returns the minimum of all numbers generated by the threads.

-Hint: you need to be aware of whether atomic operations on floating-point numbers are lock-free on your current platform.
-Check with std::atomic<double>::is_lock_free().
-If it is not lock-free, performance might not be as expected.
+Hint: You need to check if atomic operations on floating-point numbers are lock-free on your current platform.
+Use std::atomic<double>::is_lock_free() to check.
+If not lock-free, performance may be lower than expected.

 💡 Complete example code is available at Tutorial_AwesomeModernCPP, visit code/volumn_codes/vol5/ch03-atomic-memory-model/.